lanexs777/web-learning/package-management/readme.md

 The `main` field defines the entry point of a package when imported by name via a node_modules lookup.
 If `main` is not set, it defaults to `index.js` in the package's root folder.

+### `export`
+The "exports" field allows defining the entry points of a package when imported by name loaded either via a node_modules lookup or a self-reference to its own name.
+It is supported in Node.js 12+ as an alternative to the "main" that can support defining subpath exports and conditional exports while encapsulating internal unexported modules.

+> [!NOTE]
+> Subpath exports: For packages with a small number of exports or imports, we recommend explicitly listing each exports subpath entry.
+But for packages that have large numbers of subpaths, this might cause package.json bloat and maintenance issues.
+> ```json
+> {
+>    "exports": {
+>       ".": "./index.js",
+>       "./submodule.js": "./src/submodule.js"
+>       }
+> }
+> ```

+> [!NOTE]
+> Conditional exports: Conditional exports provide a way to map to different paths depending on certain conditions.
+They are supported for both CommonJS and ES module imports.
+> ```json
+> {
+>    "exports": {
+>    "import": "./index-module.js",
+>    "require": "./index-require.cjs"
+>    },
+>    "type": "module"
+> }
+> ```